Communicating using monday.com

 Weekly Updates Board:

 We build this board so that each pulse represents a team in monday.
 In the updates section of each pulse, the head of that team writes a weekly update of what the team has been working on during the previous week.
 This ensures that the entire company has visibility on what the other teams are working on, their achievements and any problems they came across the week before.
-It also allow recognition for good results, which motivates the team to work towards their goals.
+It also allows recognition for good results, which motivates the team to work towards their goals.

 The Captain’s Logs is a great board for teams who operate in the Tech sector.
 This board is where teams, usually developers within the company but also other teams, can share important changes or updates as they are released to customers and share any new initiatives.
 When bugs or other issues arise, this board makes it easier to connect the dots and understand why this might have happened.
 It also allows client facing teams to understand new features or changes to the software so they can provide the best support services for customers.